-The ultraviolet light spectrum theoretically ranges from 100 to 480 nm and is divided into four regions: UVA (320-400 nm), UVB (290-320 nm), UVC (200-290 nm), and VUV (100-200 nm).
-UVC radiation is highly effective for pathogen inactivation, given that DNA and RNA exhibit maximum absorbance around 260 nm when exposed to UVC wavelengths exceeding 240 nm (Heßling et al., 2020; Fujimoto et al., 2023).
-Consequently, another key criterion for selecting a UV-sensitive dye is its high absorption capacity around 260 nm.
+260 nm.
 For this consideration, the UV-Vis absorbance spectra of all eight dye solutions were measured.
-It should be mentioned that pure DEHS liquid was used as the baseline, and all spectra were derived by subtraction this baseline.
-As depicted in figure 6a, while pure water has no absorption upon UV-Vis light, the chosen carrier liquid, Di-ethyl-hexyl separate (DEHS), significantly absorbs UV light with wavelengths below 300 nm.
-Since the absolute absorbance of DEHS below 270 nm exceeds 1, the UV-visible spectra ranging from 270 to 800 nm were utilized as the baseline for measuring the spectra of pure dyes in this study.
+It should be mentioned that pure DEHS liquid was used as the baseline, and all spectra were derived by subtraction from this baseline.
+As depicted in Fig. 6a, while pure water has almost non-existent absorption upon UV-Vis light, the chosen carrier liquid, di-ethyl-hexyl-sebacate (DEHS), significantly absorbs UV light with wavelengths below 300 nm.
+Since the absolute absorbance of DEHS below 270 nm exceeds 1, the UV-Vis spectra ranging from 270 to 800 nm were utilized as the baseline for measuring the spectra of pure dyes in this study.
 Variations in dye concentration were identified through characteristic absorption peaks within the visible spectrum.
 Figure 6b shows three DEHS baselines obtained by various batches of liquid.
-As the absorbance fluctuations are smaller than $\pm 0.001$ , the error caused by subtracting this baseline should be smaller than 1 %.
+As the absorbance fluctuations are smaller than $\pm 0.001$ , the error caused by subtracting this baseline should be smaller than 1%.
 The similarity of these spectra led to their division into three groups.
-As detailed in Fig. 7, it can be observed that two of the tested dyes (categorized as Group A) might undergo chemical reactions or polarization with DEHS liquid, as indicated by their UV-Vis spectra.
-These spectra show absorption across the whole visible wavelength spectrum and the absorption peaks appear broadened and obscured.
-For a given organic chromophore, the absorption peaks or shoulders are common for the presence of the conjugated systems and might become broad when extensive conjugation occur with the solvent dependent (Hemdan, 2023; Zheng et al., 2018).
+As detailed in Fig. 7, it can be observed that two of the tested dyes (categorized as group A) might undergo chemical reactions or polarization with DEHS liquid, as indicated by their UV-Vis spectra.
+These spectra show absorption across the whole visible wavelength spectrum, and the absorption peaks appear broadened and obscured.
+For a given organic chromophore, the absorption peaks or shoulders are common for the presence of the conjugated systems and might become broad when extensive conjugation occurs with the solvent (Hemdan, 2023; Zheng et al., 2018).
 Sharp absorption peaks in UV-Vis spectroscopy are desired in this study to quantitatively evaluate concentration changes after UV irradiation.